amaanz/BrahmaCanteen/README.md

 This project is designed for takeaway food ordering at the Brahmaputra hostel canteen.

 # **Features**
-Menu System: Users can browse and add items to their cart seamlessly.
+**Menu System** : Users can browse and add items to their cart seamlessly.

-Cart Tab: Dedicated area for order review and payment processing, ensuring a smooth ordering experience.
+**Cart Tab** : Dedicated area for order review and payment processing, ensuring a smooth ordering experience.

-Reviews System: Allows users to provide feedback, enhancing service quality and customer satisfaction.
+**Reviews System** : Allows users to provide feedback, enhancing service quality and customer satisfaction.

-User Profiles: Integrated login system with a comprehensive order history tab for tracking and managing previous orders.
+**User Profiles** : Integrated login system with a comprehensive order history tab for tracking and managing previous orders.

 # Getting Started:To view the project,
 # Clone the repository